TadLeonard/tfatool/README.md

 * `tfatool.upload`: abstraction of FlashAir's [upload.cgi](https://flashair-developers.com/en/documents/api/uploadcgi/)
 * `tfatool.config`: abstraction of FlashAir's [config.cgi](https://flashair-developers.com/en/documents/api/configcgi/)
 * `tfatool.sync`: functions for synchronizing local dirs with remote FlashAir dirs
+* `tfatool.session`: a `Session` object for managing the state of your connection to FlashAir (filters, URLs, and local/remote directories)

 Read the [FlashAir documentation](https://flashair-developers.com/en/documents/api/) for more information about the API `tfatool` uses.